-The observation of teaching is central to your success on the Post Graduate Certificate in Clinical Education.
-It is an opportunity for you to bring together all the ideas and learning encountered through the programme and to demonstrate your understanding of the Higher Education Academy UK Professional Standards Framework for teaching and supporting learners in higher education.
+The observation of teaching is central to your success on the Clinical Education PGCert course.
+It is an opportunity for you to bring together all the ideas and learning encountered through the course and to demonstrate your understanding of the Higher Education Academy UK Professional Standards Framework for teaching and supporting learners in higher education.
 It provides an opportunity to develop and try out new perspectives and approaches to learning, teaching and assessment with the support and guidance of your tutor.
 The purpose of observing your teaching is to engage you in a reflective, developmental process that enables you to consider your teaching and professional practice, and identify ways in which it can be developed.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.